Last Updated on July 5, 2021 by Julia Wilson

 Give the cat a drink of something tasty such as milk, tuna juice or stock to flush the mouth.
 Watch for signs of swelling or difficulty breathing.

 Contact your veterinarian or pet poison helpline for advice.
 They may recommend a wait and see approach.
 If the cat is experiencing difficulty breathing, seek immediate veterinary attention.

 There is no specific antidote for monstera spp. ingestion and symptoms typically resolve quickly.
 Treatment is aimed at relieving symptoms and can include fluid therapy to correct dehydration and electrolyte imbalances due to vomiting, painkillers and manage airway obstructions in rare cases.

 The good news is that in most cases signs are mild and usually limited to the oropharynx.
-However, plants, such as lilies and sago palm can be life-threatening to cats and should be avoided altogether.
+However, plants, such as lilies and sago palms can be life-threatening to cats and must be avoided altogether.